isomerpages/ogp/_about-us/eng/shuli.md

     assets for React app, and setting up bastion host infrastructure
-  - Led the integration of FormSG with SingPass/CorpPass/MyInfo, including completing the migration of CorpPass to OIDC and decommissioning SingPass/CorpPass SAML support with no downtime.
+  - Led the integration of FormSG with SingPass/CorpPass/MyInfo, including completing the migration of CorpPass to OIDC and decommissioning SingPass/CorpPass SAML support with no downtime
   - Built up engineering features for Signify from scratch, including integration with the Sign with SingPass API
 quote: ""